 The Surgical Intervention Trials Unit (SITU) consists of a team of academics, investigators, surgeons, clinicians, portfolio managers, trial co-ordinators, data managers and administration personnel which act as a training and development hub for those interested in evaluating surgical intervention both in the UK and abroad.
 Our directors are Professor Michael Douek, Professor of Surgical Oncology and Professor David Beard, Professor of Musculoskeletal and Surgical Science.

-Working as part of the Oxford Clinical Trials Research Unit (OCTRU – Directed by Professor Sallie Lamb) we are a centre of excellence for the design and management of surgical trials, welcoming surgical trial proposals and ideas which aim to answer important questions about the safety and efficacy of surgery in the UK and worldwide
+Working as part of the Oxford Clinical Trials Research Unit (OCTRU – Directed by Professor Duncan Richards) we are a centre of excellence for the design and management of surgical trials, welcoming surgical trial proposals and ideas which aim to answer important questions about the safety and efficacy of surgery in the UK and worldwide

 SITU'S STRATEGIC AIMS AND OBJECTIVES